AASHE/hub/docs/worker.md

 _(See notes on heroku local in docs/heroku.md)_

+## Configuration

+When you actually want celery to work in the background, you'll need to set several environment variables:

+    export CELERY_ALWAYS_EAGER=0
+    export CELERY_BROKER_VAR=REDIS_URL
+    export REDIS_URL=redis://

+The reason I've created the intermediate `CELERY_BROKER_VAR` variable, is because Heroku creates the REDIS_URL variable for you or an AMQP variable depending on your configuration.
+This allows us to use the env var that's managed by Heroku.

-Most of the time, you'll want to `export CELERY_ALWAYS_EAGER=0` so that you don't have to worry about celery and can have the tasks operate synchronously.
+**Most of the time**, you'll want to `export CELERY_ALWAYS_EAGER=0` so that you don't have to worry about celery and can have the tasks operate synchronously.
 You really only need to do this when testing or creating tasks.
 This also means that you can use the much easier:

         $ ./manage.py runserver

-instead of `heroku local`.
+for local development instead of `heroku local`.

 ## Redis for messages